aliarsalankazmi/DSBlog/_posts/2016-06-24-vis-bukhari-p1.markdown

 Trying to improve upon the network of narrators previously built as a traditional node-link network diagram.
 The study I conducted can be found [here](http://rpubs.com/aakazmi/bukhariAnalyses_P1).

 Following is a [Hive Plot](http://www.hiveplot.net/) that arranges each category of narrators on a different line, sorting them in order of *out* edges they have.
-The lines (or *edges*) connecting two narrators (or *nodes*) depicts that either has narrated from or two the other.
+The lines (or *edges*) connecting two narrators (or *nodes*) depicts that either one of them has narrated from or two the other.

 <a href="{{ site.baseurl }}/assets/img/hv_plot.png" target="_blank"><img src="{{ site.baseurl }}/assets/img/hv_plot_small.png">
 </a>